Adamantane: Optical activity

 Adamantane derivatives with different substituents at every nodal carbon sites are chiral.
-Such optical activity was described in adamantane in 1969 with the four different substituents being hydrogen, bromine and methyl and carboxyl group.
+Such optical activity was described in adamantane in 1969 with the four different substituents being hydrogen, bromine, methyl, and carboxyl.
 The values of specific rotation are small and are usually within 1°.

 Nomenclature

 Using the rules of systematic nomenclature, adamantane is called tricyclo[3.3.1.13,7]decane.
 However, IUPAC recommends using the name "adamantane".

 The adamantane molecule is composed of only carbon and hydrogen and has Td symmetry.
 Therefore, its 16 hydrogen and 10 carbon atoms can be described by only two sites, which are labeled in the figure as 1 (4 equivalent sites) and 2 (6 equivalent sites).

 Structural relatives of adamantane are noradamantane and homoadamantane, which respectively contain one less and one more CH2 link than the adamantane.

+The functional group derived from adamantane is adamantyl, formally named as 1-adamantyl or 2-adamantyl depending on which site is connected to the parent molecule.
+Adamantyl groups are a bulky pendant group used to improve the thermal and mechanical properties of polymers.

 Chemical properties

 Adamantane cations

 The adamantane cation can be produced by treating 1-fluoro-adamantane with SbF5.
 Its stability is relatively high.

 The dication of 1,3-didehydroadamantane was obtained in solutions of superacids.
 It also has elevated stability due to the phenomenon called "three-dimensional aromaticity" or homoaromaticity.
 This four-center two-electron bond involves one pair of electrons delocalized among the four bridgehead atoms.